timur32/homework/volatile/readme.md

   Calculate volatile and collect them to string for analysis.
   Print min max and mean for each year.

-  Print volatile in each year.
+  Print volatile of specified month of each year.
-  Print min volatile in specified month.
+  Print MIN volatile of specified month of all years.
 IF false:
   exit